MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfBServer2019/hybrid/configure-cloud-auto-attendant.md

 ## Online configuration steps

-Your online implementation will need to have a plan that includes Phone System as described at https://docs.microsoft.com/en-us/skypeforbusiness/skype-for-business-and-microsoft-teams-add-on-licensing/license-options-based-on-your-plan/office-365-enterprise-e1-e3-e4 or https://docs.microsoft.com/en-us/skypeforbusiness/skype-for-business-and-microsoft-teams-add-on-licensing/license-options-based-on-your-plan/office-365-enterprise-e5-with-audio-conferencing.
+Your online implementation will need to have a plan that includes Phone System as described at [Office 365 Enterprise E1, E3, and E4](https://docs.microsoft.com/en-us/skypeforbusiness/skype-for-business-and-microsoft-teams-add-on-licensing/license-options-based-on-your-plan/office-365-enterprise-e1-e3-e4) or [Office 365 Enterprise E5](https://docs.microsoft.com/en-us/skypeforbusiness/skype-for-business-and-microsoft-teams-add-on-licensing/license-options-based-on-your-plan/office-365-enterprise-e5-with-audio-conferencing).

-1. Assign Phone System licenses to the on-premise hybrid endpoints as described in  https://docs.microsoft.com/en-us/skypeforbusiness/skype-for-business-and-microsoft-teams-add-on-licensing/assign-skype-for-business-and-microsoft-teams-licenses.
+1. Assign Phone System licenses to the on-premise hybrid endpoints as described in  [Assign Skype for Business and Microsoft Teams licenses](https://docs.microsoft.com/en-us/skypeforbusiness/skype-for-business-and-microsoft-teams-add-on-licensing/assign-skype-for-business-and-microsoft-teams-licenses).

 2. Use the procedures in [Set up a Phone System auto attendant](../../SfbOnline/what-is-phone-system-in-office-365/set-up-a-phone-system-auto-attendant.md) to implement the Cloud Auto Attendant structure.